starkdg/JAudioScout/README.md

 applications.

-An API package for designing and building custom client applications can be found here [JPHashAudio](https://github.com/starkdg/JPhashAudio.)
+An API package for designing and building custom client applications can be found here [JPHashAudio](https://github.com/starkdg/JPhashAudio)

+You will also need [libAudioData](https://github.com/starkdg/libAudioData) along with its java bindings for reading audio files.

 This package consists of just the AudioScout server, auscoutd, and a CLI client application for testing purposes - called AudioScout.